apache/nuttx/drivers/syslog/README.txt

   support only a Telnet console but want to capture debug output /dev/ttyS0.

-  This SYSLOG device chhannl is selected with CONFIG_SYSLOG_CHAR and has no other dependencies.
+  This SYSLOG device channel is selected with CONFIG_SYSLOG_CHAR and has no other dependencies.
 Differences fromthe SYSLOG console channel include:

     * CONFIG_SYSLOG_DEVPATH.
 This configuration option string must be set